akostrik/stage_telegram_python/README.md

 - The instructions are provided here only for the cloud version MongoDB (MongoDB Atlas), however a user can use MongoDB installed locally
 ### The limits related to OpenAI
 - The application work slowly (about 5 messages per minute), chiefly because of the gpt-4 long analysys
-- The length of an examined Telegram message is limited ([see](https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)), a message is cut off beyond this length
+- The length of an examined Telegram message is limited (see [The parameters of the application](https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)), a message is cut off beyond this length
 - The learning service is limited to 5 examples par a request (but if the message, the examples and the OpenAI response are altogether longer than [_The maximal lenth of OpenAI request_]((https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)) parameter, then less than 5 examples)
 - OpenAI requires payment